roboticslab-uc3m/openrave-yarp-plugins/libraries/YarpPlugins/YarpOpenraveRGBDSensor/README.md

 yarpdev --device YarpOpenraveRGBDSensor --env openrave/mapping_room.env.xml --robotIndex 0 --depthSensorIndex 0 --view --name /ecroSim --collision ode
 ```

-Note: There is a race condition and `--collsion ode` is not caught.
-Via this invocation, if FCL is installed, activate collision ODE via the GUI.

 Python equivalent: [examples/python/openraveYarpPluginLoader-rgbdsensor-noRGB.py](../../../examples/python/openraveYarpPluginLoader-rgbdsensor-noRGB.py)

 Open a viewer for depth: